Eyre Yorke Block

 The Eyre Yorke Block, also known as the Eyre and Yorke mallee, is an interim Australian (IBRA) bioregion and a World Wildlife Fund ecoregion covering part of the Eyre Peninsula and all of Yorke Peninsula as well as land to its immediate east in South Australia.

 Location and description

-These peninsulas consist of hilly country originally covered in eucalyptus woodland.
-However this is good soil for farming and the woodland has mostly been cleared for agriculture now.
-This coast has a temperate climate with a wet winter (300mm to 600mm of rainfall per year).
+The peninsulas consist of hilly country originally covered in eucalyptus woodland.
+However, it has good soil for farming, and the woodland has mostly been cleared for agriculture.
+The coast has a temperate climate with a wet winter (300mm to 600mm of rainfall per year).

 Subregions

 The IBRA identifies five subregions of the bioregion: